-Since SF 1327 would make these contracts illegal, it would force distributors to allow third-party app developers to create and use their own payments processor.
-As a result, app developers would be able to collect as much money as they please through in-app microtransactions without sharing any of the revenue with app distributors.
-Considering that app distributors make a substantial portion of their revenue through microtransactions, this would serve as a major blow.
+Since SB 3417 would make today's contracts illegal, it would force stores to allow app developers to use their own payments processor.
+As a result, app developers would be able to collect as much money as they please through in-app transactions without sharing any of the revenue with app stores.
+Considering that app stores make a substantial portion of their revenue through in-app purchases, this would significantly undermine the economics of app distribution.

-Increasing costs to Minnesota consumers
+Increasing costs to Illinois consumers

-SF 1327 harms consumers too.
-Today, part of the cost of these devices is offset by the expectation of service fees from in-app purchases - a loss-leader model akin to razors.
-With the loss of revenue from in-app transitions, app platforms would need to find another way to cover their costs-including for things like innovative features, day-to-day operations, etc.-and recoup some of their investment.
-As a result, they would be left with a choice of either saving on costs by reducing the quality of their offerings, redirecting resources that would have otherwise been invested in innovation, or charging higher prices for base downloads, leading to fewer free apps or raising the prices on the devices themselves.
-SF 1327 would leave consumers worse off.
+SB 3417 harms consumers too.
+Today, the price of consumer devices is partly subsidized by the expectation of service fees from in-app purchases - a loss-leader model akin to razors.
+With the loss of revenue from in-app transactions, app stores would need to find another way to cover their costs for development and operations.
+They would have to reduce costs, increase prices for devices, and/or begin charging to distribute free apps - leaving consumers worse off.